 The sensory development notes published on this website are prepared in collaboration with and on behalf of Developing the Self Developing the World and to accompany the book “Spirit-led Community – healing the impact of technology” by Lisa Romero.

 The taste sense is a connection between the inner and outer world.
+Socialising, like eating, requires mixing ourselves with something other than ourselves and bearing it.
 Because of this maturing individual relationship to the smorgasbord life has to offer, the nine to eleven year old child can become more open to the world.
 In relationship to food they may open up to new flavours or even reject flavours they have enjoyed all their life.

 Along with the development of the taste buds the child may also become aware of new feeling life experiences.
 The matured taste sense allows us to have a refined individual experience of how we ‘taste’ the world.

 Hyper sense of taste

 To be hypersensitive to taste means that every slight variance in flavour can be discerned.
 Therefore those with this sensitivity have a strong tendency to choose bland or familiar food, limit their variety, and stay with textures and flavours that are familiar.
 They tend to separate their foods rather than mix them up.
 The flavour of something could leave a lasting impression that they cannot overcome, so they withdraw from eating it.
 But they could also want to eat a lot of a particular food because they lose themselves in the experience of pleasure it brings them.

 Their social circles and fashion sense may not be very experimental or broad.

 Hypo sense of taste